 However, there’s no need to limit yourself to wearing a guard only for those sports on the ADA’s list.
 You can benefit from a custom-made mouthguard for all kinds of outdoor pursuits and athletic activities.
-Keen off-road mountain bikers, for instance, can benefit from mouthguard protection.
-So too can people who take part in non-contact athletics.
+Off-road mountain bikers, for instance, can benefit from mouthguard protection.

 Our patients can receive a sports guard in a single visit to our Boston office.
 The process is easy and simple.
 Our dental team will take care of everything for you, answering any questions and addressing any concerns you have.
 Dental Partners of Boston has protected the smiles of numerous athletes in the local Boston area, so we are proud to offer the same services to all of our patients.